awsdocs/aws-iot-sitewise-user-guide/doc_source/create-asset-models.md

 **Note**
 The asset model creation process can take up to a few minutes for complex models\.
 After the asset model status is **ACTIVE**, you can use the asset model to create assets\.
 For more information, see [Asset and model states](asset-and-model-states.md)\.

 1. \(Optional\) After you create your asset model, you can configure your asset model for the edge\.
-For more information about Sitewise Edge, see [Process data locally with AWS IoT SiteWise](edge-processing.md)\.
+For more information about Sitewise Edge, see [Enabling edge data processing](edge-processing.md)\.

    1. On the model page, choose **Configure for Edge**\.